otrv4/otrv4/architecture-decisions/003-client-profile.md

 OTRv4 seeks to protect future versions of OTR against these rollback attacks while still providing backwards compatibility with previous OTR versions.
 The mechanism used for this is the usage of signed published Client Profiles.
-A Client Profile is a profile that advertises some information related to an user using an specific client/device.
-It is published in an untrusted place and transmitted over the DAKEs.
+A Client Profile is a profile that advertises some information (long-term public keys, versions supported, etc.) related to an user using an specific client/device.
+It is published in an untrusted place and transmitted over the appropriate DAKEs.

 Notice that using Client Profiles pertain some considerations: how can values be revoked, if an user changes any of them?; how is deniability maintained?;
-how are Client Profiles associated to devices/clients?
+how are Client Profiles associated with devices/clients?

 ### Decision